cwfroom/SmallTools/README.md

 Replace romanized anime titles on https://torrents.ohys.net/download/ with original Japanese to make them easier to read.

-## PivivLocator - iOS
+## PixivLocator - iOS
-Open Chrome by Pixiv Illustration ID.
+Open Pixiv in Chrome by Pixiv Illustration ID.